Leticia-4lm31d4/Leticia-4lm31d4/README.md

 - Student at Universidade Federal de São Carlos - UFSCar
 - <i>Bachelor of Computer Science</i>
-- I speak portuguese and english, looking forward to learn a new one

 <!--- FERRAMENTAS E LINGUAGENS --->
 <h2>🦕 ~ languages and tools </h2>